History of Texas in Timeline

 2005: Hurricane Rita

-May 2006: Texas initiates "code red"
+May 2006: Texas Initiates "code red" program

-2006: Texas school spending
+2006: Texas spending per pupil

-In 2006, Texas spent $7,275 per pupil, below the national average.
+Between 2006 and 2007, Texas spent $7,275 per pupil, ranking it below the national average.

 2006: League of United Latin American Citizens v.
 Perry

-2007: Texas residents engaging in exercise
+2007: Texas residents engaging in regular exercise

-According to a 2007 study, Texas ranked forty-second in the percentage of residents who engage in regular exercise.
+According to a 2007 study, Texas is ranked forty-second in the percentage of residents who engage in regular exercise.

-2007: Texas school spending
+2007: Texas spending per pupil

-In 2007, Texas spent $7,275 per pupil, below the national average.
+Between 2006 and 2007, Texas spent $7,275 per pupil, ranking it below the national average.

 2008: Hurricane Ike